myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:47:52.677Z
 >
 > The brand name #Pebble is as bad as T2.
 Even if we search for "T2" or "Pebble", not only news articles but even pebble.is does not appear at the top of the list

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:29:23.378Z
->
-> There is no mention of open source or rebranding, but I'm curious about "our next steps" in this post

----
 <!-- MY-BSKY_TIMELINE:END -->